urbit/urbit.org-reloaded/gnosis-safe.md

 # Milestones & Compenstation

-Specific Milestones will be defined in conjuction with the bounty Champion prior to initiated work.
+Specific Milestones will be defined in conjuction with the bounty Champion prior to initiating work.